gitkraken/gitkraken-client-docs/gitkraken-client/git-lfs.md

 ## Git LFS Requirements

-To enable LFS in GitKraken Client, you must first install Git and LFS.
+To enable LFS in GitKraken Desktop, you must first install Git and LFS.
 The minimum requirements are:

 * Git version 2.39.3+
 * LFS version 3.0.0+
-* GitKraken Client version 7.0.0+
+* GitKraken Desktop version 7.0.0+

 <div class='callout callout--success'>
-    <p><strong>Note:</strong> Usually GitKraken Clientdoes not require Git CLI to perform its operations.
+    <p><strong>Note:</strong> Usually GitKraken Desktopdoes not require Git CLI to perform its operations.
 However, since we do utilize Git CLI to interact with LFS files you will need to have <a href="https://git-scm.com/" target="_blank">Git installed</a> on your machine if you plan to use LFS. </p>
 </div>

 ### Verify Git and LFS Versions